top of page

 Use suitable ear cleaner to maintain/ prevent infections: We use an anti-bacteria, anti-fungal natural ear cleaner called the Dechra Mal-Acetic Otic cleanser (smells like green apple), but it has worked in maintenance for rabbits that have recovered from ear infection.
 Dechra is also one of the trusted ear cleaner brands that most rabbit savvy vets prescribe for their ear wash, fungal treatment ear solution.
 We also noticed that rabbits who are regularly on this solution weekly generally don’t develop ear infection.
 For those who prefer to do basic cleaning (if your rabbit does not already have an infection), u may use buffered saline on a cotton pad to wipe the ear- clean only what you can see, do not try to dig what you cannot see.

-Avoid letting your rabbit scratch its ears: If your rabbit is scratching its ears, it may be a sign of an ear infection.
+Avoid letting your rabbit over-scratch its ears: If your rabbit is scratching its ears violently, it may be a sign of an ear infection.
 If there’s is an open wound causing the itch / infection, and the rabbit is scratching at it making it worse, you may need to purchase a elizabethan collar (e collar) for your rabbit.
 This is to prevent aggravating any wound.

 Treat any underlying medical conditions: Rabbits with weakened immune systems are more likely to develop ear infections.
 If your rabbit has any underlying medical conditions, such as respiratory disease, be sure to treat it as well.